Creating Custom Checks

 generated_test = okareo.generate_check(generate_request).generated_code

-Given a generated check, the Okareo SDK provides the upload_check
+Given generated (or hand-written) check code, the Okareo SDK provides the upload_check method to register it.

 - Typescript